braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 ## Key Value Pair Extras

-`ABKInAppMessage` objects may carry key value pairs as `extras`.
+`ABKInAppMessage` objects may carry key-value pairs as `extras`.
 These are specified on the dashboard when creating a campaign.
-Key value pairs can be used to send data down along with an in-app message for further handling by your app.
+Key-value pairs can be used to send data down along with an in-app message for further handling by your app.

 ## Setting Delegates